pascalduez/arduinode/README.md

-Arduino + node.js homework drafts
+Arduino + node.js homework.

-Nothing to see here, yet...
+A set of examples using node ( johnny-five, firmata ).